uuganbold/design-patterns/README.md

 5. Decorator

 ### Factory Method
 We used Factory Method pattern to create concrete Document Loader.
-Document Loader is an object that load document from file system or cload storage.
+Document Loader is an object that load document from file system or cloud storage.

 ![Factory Method](diagrams/factorymethod.png)